-If you are a landlord and letting a caravan equipped with gas appliances you need to understand and comply with the law relating to gas safety.
+If you are a letting a caravan equipped with gas appliances in the eyes of the law you'll be considered a 'landlord' so you need to understand and comply with the law relating to gas safety.
 This law states that if you let a property, you must make sure all gas appliances you provide are properly maintained and a gas safety check is carried out every 12 months by a Gas Safe registered engineer.
 You must give your tenants a copy of the gas safety certificate within 28 days of it being carried out or before they move in.

 Our number one enquiry on this topic regards park operators insisting that a gas safety check is undertaken annually.
 Even if your contract doesn’t mention the requirement we advise that you arrange for a check to be completed by a competent person.
 If your park operator is only allowing the work to be undertaken by their preferred engineer, give us a call as we consider this to be unfair, restrictive practice.

 Static Caravan Safety - Carbon Monoxide (CO)

 Carbon monoxide is a highly poisonous gas.
 You can't see it, taste it or smell it, but it can kill quickly with no warning.
 Accidents which have occurred as a result of carbon monoxide poisoning or asphyxiation are caused by a combination of circumstances, usually involving two or more of the following factors: